 GRAINS-Soybeans ease after weather rally

-PARIS/SINGAPORE, Jan 6 (Reuters) - Chicago soybean futures edged lower on Thursday as broad selling in financial markets countered weather concerns in South America that had pushed prices to a five-month high.
+CHICAGO, Jan 6 (Reuters) - Chicago soybean futures dipped on Thursday as broad selling in financial markets countered weather concerns in South America that had pushed prices to a five-month high.

-Corn was also weaker but like soybeans pared earlier losses as hot, dry conditions in southern Brazil and Argentina continued to pose risks for crops.
+Corn ended just above even, paring losses as private estimates of South American crops fell further due to hot, dry conditions in the region.

-Wheat extended losses to a three-week low, pressured by weakness in corn and large southern hemisphere harvests.
+Wheat extended losses to a near three-month low, pressured by large southern hemisphere harvests.

 Drought in southern Brazil and increasingly hot, dry conditions in Argentina have put attention on potential yield losses for soybean and corn crops in the major exporting countries.